XKY7INE/Password-generator-encryptor/README.md

 ***7ive up your info, 7ive up your world***
+# Purpose
+As a free project, that the community is interested and participates by helping as a joint is the main objective of this activity.

+# Mission
+Offer the user a tool with which they can create, generate and encrypt passwords in a secure way.
+Mainly, we want to create a software that allows us a greater range of customization focused on more secure passwords.

 # Password-generator-encryptor

 The internet world usually makes their users untrust it, this is boosted by the fact that their personal data can be exposed or filtered without their consent,